prakashsharma19/testing/README.md

                         // If no punctuation, extend selection to the end of the next line range.setEnd(nextSibling, nextLineText.length);
                     }
-                } else {
-                    // If no more lines, just select to the end of the current text range.setEnd(textNode, text.length);
                 }
-            } else {
-                // If punctuation found in the current line, select up to that punctuation range.setEnd(textNode, end + nextPunctuation);
             }

             // Update the selection with the new range